mcejp/ascii-posts/posts/C++-notes.md

   (=\> use references wherever possible)
 - Allows you to write heap of mess that nobody (including you) understands
-- C++ libraries require a complete-ish underlying C library
+- C++ libraries require a complete-ish implementation of the C standard library underneath (this can suck on niche platforms)

 ## Embed any file in source code